This week’s Capital Agenda Blog comes from Alan Hudson, Head of UK Restructuring.

 The ‘B’ word

 Brexit’s fall-out is now too complex and bound up in other issues to factor on its own in profit warnings.
 That’s not to say that’s its influence isn’t there in rising cost and price pressures (32% of warnings) and in the ten profit warnings citing adverse exchange rates in Q1 2018 – a post EU-Referendum high.
 Sterling has recovered some ground, but its weakness still has bite under new currency hedges.
-On the other side, we have the FTSE Industrial sector, which issued its second lowest number of warnings since mid-2011 – when a weaker pound also helped exporter benefit from a global economic revival.
+On the other side, we have the FTSE Industrial sector, which issued its third lowest number of warnings since mid-2011 – when a weaker pound also helped exporter benefit from a global economic revival.

 The Brexit transition deal has eased fears of a cliff edge, which could have triggered more profit warnings in 2019.
 But, there’s a great deal of negotiation and news flow to come between now and then – and not just from Brussels.